 Dahl Class - 2S Bryon Class - 2H

-Welcome to the Year 2 page!
-We are really looking forward to an exciting term of learning and fun.
+We hope you all had a wonderful break.
+We are so excited to get to know you and your children as we build relationships with you all.
+We have a lot of fun and exciting things planned for this year.
+This term will see the children coming together for a special Harvest Assembly for you to enjoy.
 We hope you find the information below helpful, it should give you an insight as to what your child will be focusing on this term across the curriculum.
 Our termly newsletter is also attached below with further information as well as key dates.
 If you have any questions or concerns, please do not hesitate to contact us on the Year 2 email account - firstname.lastname@example.org.

 In Maths, we follow the White Rose scheme of learning.
-Our main focus this term will be on calculations including; addition, subtraction, multiplication and division.
+Our main focus this term will be mass, capacity and temperature as well as statistics.
+We will also be consolidating all our prior learning in preparation for Year 3.
 Please see the attached documents for more detail on how to support your child.

 Below is the Year 2 scheme of learning for the upcoming year.
 Sometimes we may spend longer consolidating certain topics and the order in which we learn them may change slightly.
 However, this gives you an insight as to the topics the children will be covering this year.

 It is really important that children practise their times tables regularly, focusing in particular on their 10, 5 and 2 times tables.
-Online games such as 'hit the button' and apps such as 'Squeebles' are enjoyable ways to learn times tables.
+Online games such as 'hit the button' and apps such as 'white rose 1 minute maths' are enjoyable ways to learn times tables.

 In English, we follow the Read, Write, Inc scheme of learning as well as Power of Reading.
-These lessons will take place Monday-Thursday with Friday being dedicated to an extended writing lesson.
 We will be focusing in particular on ensuring work is demarcated with full stops and capital letters, that sentences are coherent and will begin to look at grammatical aspects such as conjunctions to further enhance writing.
 Please help your child learn their weekly spellings as there is such a big focus on spelling in Year 2.
 Attached below is a list of common exception words as well as high frequency words.
 We would really appreciate your support in helping your child practise these so that they are confident in both reading and writing them independently.

 The video below will help you to understand how to say each of the sounds from Set 1 to Set 3.
 It would be really beneficial for you to watch this to support you with your child's learning.